xrazis/haris.razis.com/content/posts/balkan-tet.md

 attr="Once we figured out the Enduristan panniers we loved their simplicity.
 We both travelled on 24 liters." align=center link="/blog/balkan-tet/PXL_20240607_130321323.jpg" target="_blank" >}}

-The war in Bosnia and Herzegovina ended in 1995 leaving over 100.000 dead, millions displaced, and thousands of mines still active.
+The war in Bosnia and Herzegovina ended in 1995, leaving over 100,000 dead, millions displaced, and thousands of active mines.
 There were multiple occasions were we passed by group graves with 300 or 400 names written on the tombstone or plains that were completely altered by bombing.

 {{< figure src="/blog/balkan-tet/PXL_20240608_133427192.jpg"